Table of Contents

 Yes, we hear this statement when we discuss this topic, “ But most cats still use them!”.
 Yes this is true.
 But if your only alternative was a small toilet in a cramped closet, would you still use it?
 We know we would.
 It probably would take a lot more discomfort before you’d choose to urinate on your fancy carpet in your living room.
 While this may be a bit of an exaggerated comparison, you get the point.

 Cats can tolerate smaller litter boxes, inappropriate litter box locations, unfavorable kitty litter, infrequent cleaning, way too small of a box, and other inconveniences.
 Most cats would still use the box because they are trained to do so.
 But when several inadequacies add up, problems such as eliminating outside of the litter box may occur.
-Even more so, in such a case it becomes hard to identify the cause since there isn’t just one.
+Even more so, in such a case it becomes hard to identify the cause since there’s more than one.

 Tips for litter box use